GRINS-Spoke0-WP2/AQ-EEA/README.md

 # Air Quality data from European Environmental Agency (AQ-EEA)

 For the Italian domain, we retrieve measured concentrations of air pollution from the European Environmental Agency (EEA).
 More specifically, the European agency receives data from the national agency.
-Data are providede thorugh the [European Air Quality Portal](https://aqportal.discomap.eea.europa.eu/) under the "Data Download" section.
+Data are provided thorugh the [European Air Quality Portal](https://aqportal.discomap.eea.europa.eu/) under the "Data Download" section.
 Three datasets are available:
 - Airbase
 - E1a
 - E2a